Your guide to the Zendesk AI login & setup in 2026

 This video shows you how to get started with Zendesk AI agents, a great next step after your Zendesk AI login.

-Ready for a smarter Zendesk AI?
+Ready for an even more powerful Zendesk AI?

 Frequently asked questions